tobagin/sonar/README.md

 - **🔍 Detailed Inspection**: View headers, body content, query parameters, and metadata
 - **📋 Quick Copy**: One-click copying of request data, headers, or body content
 - **🎯 Accordion UI**: Focus on one request at a time with automatic expansion behavior
+- **📊 Analytics Dashboard**: View detailed statistics about your webhook history
+- **🔎 Search & Filter**: Powerful search and filtering in request history
+- **💾 Export Functionality**: Export requests as JSON for analysis
+- **⌨️ Keyboard Shortcuts**: Comprehensive keyboard shortcuts for productivity
 - **⚡ Fast & Lightweight**: Native GTK4 application with minimal resource usage
 - **🎨 Modern Design**: Clean Libadwaita interface that integrates perfectly with GNOME
 - **🔒 Secure**: Runs sandboxed via Flatpak with minimal required permissions